Jishui County

 Jishui (吉水 (Jíshuǐ)) is a county located on the Gan River in Ji'an city, Jiangxi province, China.

 It has an area of 2531.73 km2 and a population of 480,000.

-It is located central of Jiangxi (central east of Ji'an city), 196 kmsouth of the provincial capital of Nanchang, and 23 km north of downtown Ji'an.
+It is located central of Jiangxi (central east of Ji'an city), 196 km south of the provincial capital of Nanchang, and 23 km north of downtown Ji'an.
 The local speech is a variety of Gan Chinese.

 The government of Jishui is located in Wenfeng town (文峰镇).

 History

 Jishui has 1,300 years of history.
 It became a county during the Sui dynasty.

 There are many famous people from here, such as Ouyang Xiu, Yang Wanli (Song dynasty), Xie Jin (Ming dynasty), Luo Hongxian (Ming dynasty).
 The first Chinese map is made by Luo Hongxian who is from Jishui Futian (阜田).